Seven Periods with Mr Gormsby

 Seven Periods with Mr Gormsby is a satirical New Zealand television series, created and written by Danny Mulheron (who also directs and co-produces), Dave Armstrong, and Tom Scott.
 It stars David McPhail as the titular Mr Gormsby, whose politically incorrect attitudes and "old school" teaching style clash and contrast with the environment at the fictional Tepapawai High School.
 The show pokes fun at the New Zealand education system but also at modern New Zealand social attitudes more generally.

 Plot

-The story follows various events at a New Zealand low-decile high school in a low-income area having often poorly-qualified teaching staff and many students with difficult socio-economic backgrounds - mostly belonging to ethnic minorities, Māori and Pasifika.
+The story follows various events at a New Zealand low-decile high school in a low-income area having often poorly qualified teaching staff and many students with difficult socio-economic backgrounds—mostly belonging to ethnic minorities, Māori and Pasifika.

+Season One sees the appointment of Mortimer Gormsby to the relieving role of Class 5F.
+His conservative ways and attempts to discipline students immediately see the rest of the faculty try to have him removed.
+The previously troublesome 5F slowly take to their new teacher, and in turn he develops a respect for them.
+However, at the end of Season One, Gormsby is fired.
+Outside of 5F, the rest of the school is plagued by mismanagement, poor test scores and the Education Review Office.

+Season Two sees the reinstatement of Gormsby.
+Meanwhile, the Education Review Office decides that Tepapawai and McLeod's Girls School should merge.
+The question of which school should close is the main storyline of Season Two.